Does Hot Water Weigh More Than Cold? The Surprising Truth About Temperature and Mass

 Everyday Observations

 Think about floating eggs in water.
-On top of that, a raw egg sinks in cold water but floats in hot water.
-Is it because hot water is lighter?
-Plus, not exactly.
-It’s because hot water is less dense, so the egg’s density becomes greater than the water’s—it doesn’t float because the water is “lighter,” but because it’s less dense.
+A raw egg sinks in cold water but floats in hot water.
+Still, is it because hot water is lighter?
+In real terms, not exactly.
+But it’s because hot water is less dense, so the egg’s density becomes greater than the water’s—it doesn’t float because the water is “lighter,” but because it’s less dense.
 This is the same principle that makes ice float on liquid water: ice is less dense than water, so it rises to the top.

 How It Works: Breaking Down the Physics